abkfenris/xpublish-osn/README.md

-# xpublish-erddap
+# xpublish-osn

-Exploring using Xpublish to provide additional services for ERDDAP.
+Exploring using Xpublish to provide additional services for datasets on the Open Storage Network.

-Check out the deployment at https://xpublish.onrender.com/docs
+Check out the deployment at https://xpublish-osn-demo.onrender.com/docs